Works

 is a Los Angeles-based, globally-engaged art gallery.
 Founded in 2019, the gallery makes space for artists to experiment with the utility of design, and for designers to explore the abandonment of function.
 Marta

-’s curatorial and publication programs take interest in the process of a work’s creation as well the narrative of its creator(s).
+’s curatorial, publication, and podcast programs take interest in the process of a work’s creation as well the narrative of its creator(s).
 Marta

 embraces the intersection of and the transition between disciplines, advocates for diversity in design, and promotes broad access to the arts.